Table of Contents

 Migration and Conflict Dynamics

-The Horn of Africa has one of the world’s highest rates of forced displacement.
-As of 2024, the region hosts over 5 million internally displaced persons and 2 million refugees, mainly from Somalia, South Sudan, and Ethiopia’s Tigray region.
-Displacement concentrates populations in camps and informal settlements, where fertility often remains high and mortality declines due to humanitarian assistance.
-While migration redistributes population, it does not slow overall growth — it can even accelerate it through family reunification and improved survival conditions.
+The Horn of Africa has one of the world’s highest rates of forced displacement due to ongoing conflicts, political instability, and environmental crises.
+As of 2024, the region hosts more than 5 million internally displaced persons (IDPs) and approximately 2 million refugees, primarily from Somalia, South Sudan, and Ethiopia’s Tigray region.

 Impacts of Rapid Population Growth